Getting Started in BMX (FAQ)

 Are there any age restrictions?

 No, any age rider can ride and race BMX.
-We have children on Striders (no pedal / balance bikes) as young as 3 riding each week and even offer Strider racing during our normal weekly races.
+We have children on balance bikes (no pedals) as young as 2 riding each week and offer balance bike racing during our normal weekly races.
 At the other end of the spectrum, we have riders as old as 75 who come out and race with us.
 Children, parents, grandparents are all welcome to race BMX, there is a class for everyone!

 Is the track open all the time?

 Unfortunately no. We lease this land from the City of Raleigh, and per our agreement with them, the track must be operated during posted times only with approved board members on site to oversee the operation.
-Track dates/times are posted on the Schedule page.
+Track dates/times are posted on the Schedule page, as well as on Facebook.
 There are several BMX tracks in North Carolina and surrounding states as well - we strongly encourage you to visit some of our sister tracks and see all that BMX has to offer.

 How do I know if my son or daughter is ready?